 4.1.2.3.5.4 Notifications

 The common notifications defined in clause 4.1.2.5 are valid for the <<IOC>> using this <<dataType>> as one of its attributes, shall be applicable.

+4.1.2.3.x AssurancePolicy <<IOC>>

+4.1.2.3.x.1 Definition

+This class represents the attributes (typically characteristics attributes) of assurance policy, i.e., policies (conditions and actions) to govern ACCL operations in order to achieve AssuranceGoal of AssuranceClosedControlLoop.
+Some policy examples are events, conditions and ACCL state transition, load threshold and resource scaling, threshold and ACCL enable/disable etc.

+4.1.2.3.x.2 Attributes